tiesjan/django-convenient-formsets/README.md

    will then be handled server side.
 2. If the form _does not_ include a `DELETE` field, the form is removed from the DOM altogether and will not be submitted to the server.

+Form ordering is handled by moving visible forms above the previous (up) and below the next (down) for visual feedback, and by swapping the values of their `ORDER` fields for the server side.
+This means that the original values are kept, even when in-between forms are deleted.
+New forms will see the initial value for their `ORDER` field set to the last visible form's `ORDER` field value + 1, as they're added to the bottom of all forms.

 ## License